 Sole traders and limited companies can claim back certain expenses that relate to their business and reduce their taxable profit.
 For sole traders, a reduced profit means you’ll pay less Income Tax – for limited companies, you’ll pay less Corporation Tax.

-The benefits of claiming all of your allowable expenses, then, is pretty clear, but you can’t just claim for anything.
+Claiming all allowable expenses reduces your tax bill, but it’s crucial to know what qualifies under HMRC rules.
 The rule of thumb is that you can only claim expenses which are ‘wholly and exclusively’ incurred in the performance of your duties.
 If you can prove that your purchase was made solely for business use, you should be able to claim it as an expense.

 What could plumbers claim as an expense?